rcac-bioinformatics/genome-assembly/episodes/data-quality-control.Rmd

 NanoPlot \
    --threads ${SLURM_CPUS_ON_NODE} \
    --verbose \
-   --outdir nanoplot_ont_output_filtered \
+   --outdir nanoplot_ont_post \
-   --prefix col_0_ont_filtered \
+   --prefix At_ONT_post_ \
+   --readtype 1D \
    --plots kde \
    --N50 \
    --dpi 300 \
-   --fastq basecalled_2025-02-12-filtered.fastq
+   --fastq At_ont-reads-filtered.fastq
 ```

-Now, examine the `col_0_pacbio_filteredNanoPlot-report.html` and `col_0_ont_filteredNanoPlot-report.html` files to assess the quality of the filtered HiFi and ONT reads.
+Now, examine the `At_PacBio_post_NanoPlot-report.html` and `At_ONT_post_NanoPlot-report.html` files to assess the quality of the filtered HiFi and ONT reads.
 Do you observe any improvements in read quality after filtering?
 We will use these filtered reads for downstream genome assembly.